Reading at Mount NodReading is at the heart of everything we do at Mount Nod. It is the key to

 Throughout the year we have days that highlight the importance of reading in school.

-These events include World Book Day, Poetry Slam Downs, Vocabulary Day and we
+These events include World Book Day and Vocabulary Day and we

 have a strong link to our local library with regular visits taking place.